 Cooking in the Dark is a half-hour television show co-created by Dr. Claudia Folska and filmmaker Sam A. McKenzie, with 2 seasons being aired on Rocky Mountain PBS (RMPBS), Channel 6.

 Eric Skokan, Chef & Farmer

-Cooking in the Dark is of great contemporary relevance and sits at the intersection of a variety of broader social trends, concerns, and movements.
+Cooking in the Dark is of great contemporary relevance and sits at the intersection of a variety of broader social trends, food equity concerns, and food sustainability movements.
 Nationwide and locally in Colorado, the local and organic food movements are growing, as is the related movement for “food justice”.
 At the same time, Americans and Coloradans are exhibiting growing concern for the environment and interest in sustainable food production, sustainable water use, and soil conservation practices, as well as strategies to mitigate climate change.
 Amidst intensifying urbanization, the safety, utility, and beauty of urban spaces is increasingly a cause for concern, as are the yawning gaps between rural and urban life and culture across the United States.
 Cooking in the Dark is a meeting place for people who share these distinct but overlapping concerns, as it showcases innovative practices in urban land and water management, local food production, and the connections between urban and rural living, among many other intersections that speak to these broader trends.

 Virtual Vanguard Productions presents a new and innovative television series called, "Cooking in the Dark".

 Empowering Communities through Film, Education and Innovation